-- 9.18 Aggression can be other than physical assault.
+- 9.18 Aggression can be other than physical assault and threatening or difficult behaviour can take a number of forms.
 There are times when staff feel threatened, intimidated or bullied by the language or behaviour of a complainant.
-This may include written language in the form of letters or e-mails.
-The NPA expects staff to be treated courteously and with respect. - 9.19 If staff feel threatened or distressed by a complainant they will report their concerns, and the reason for those concerns, to their manager.
-The manager will report the incident using the appropriate departmental process and will consider: - 9.19.1 writing to the complainant requiring no repetition of the behaviour and if necessary setting conditions and restrictions for further contact with staff; and - 9.19.2 whether to report the incident to the Police.
+This may include, for example, written language in the form of letters or e-mails.
+We expect staff to be treated courteously and with respect. - 9.19 If staff feel threatened or distressed by a complainant they will report their concerns, and the reason for those concerns, to their manager.
+The manager will report the incident using the appropriate departmental process and will consider: - 9.19.1 writing to the complainant requiring no repetition of the behaviour and if necessary, setting conditions and restrictions for further contact with staff; and - 9.19.2 whether to report the incident to the Police.